Important Store Info

 Sanitation and Social Distancing

 On April 20, we began requiring that associates wear masks or other face coverings at work.
 This includes our stores, clubs, distribution and fulfillment centers, as well as in our corporate offices.
-We’re also encouraging customers and members to wear face coverings when they shop with us.
+Beginning July 20, we are requiring all shoppers to wear face coverings.

-Additionally, from March 24 through the end of May, our stores will host a senior shopping hour every Tuesday for customers age 60 and older who may be more vulnerable.
+Additionally, our stores will host a senior shopping hour every Tuesday for customers age 60 and older who may be more vulnerable.
 This will start one hour before the store opens.
 Our pharmacies and vision centers will also be open during this time.

 Looking for the most up-to-date store hours?
 Check the store finder on our site or app for your local store’s hours, including pharmacy and vision centers.